 5. A material on which an original description is based, gets a special status.
 It will form the basis for any future identity of a taxon.
 This idea is called the type concept.
 Thus the concept of a genus and species are fixed by their type genus or type species.

-6. Names that were used prior to those included by Linnaeus in the “Systema Naturae”, tenth edition, 1758 are not recognised.
+6. Names that were used prior to those included by Linnaeus in the “Systema Naturae”, tenth edition, 1758 are not recognized.

 7. Scientific names must be either Latin or latinized.
 The name should be mentioned in italics.